 Don’t worry, you don’t need to be girl-nerd, whispering kinky Klingon in his ear.
 In fact, Dr Nerdlove thinks nerds are better off dating mainstream girls rather than their fantasy Geek Girl.

 But it won’t harm to show some appreciation for his heroes.
-Ask him some questions, and at least try to understand why he thinks Dick, Asimov, Gaiman and Adams are the greatest writers ever.
+Ask him some questions, and at least try to understand the reasons he thinks Dick, Asimov, Gaiman and Adams are the greatest writers ever.
 Try also to keep up with the latest news of his favorite author, movies or games.
-Wouldn’t you rather he discussed it first with you, rather than his on-line community?
+Wouldn’t you rather he had a conversation with you, rather than his on-line community?

 Accept his friends

 Most guys, nerdy or not, consider their friends to be an extension of themselves.
 Any perceived rejection of his friends will be taken personally, and he may question his relationship with you rather than them.

 Understand and accept their unique tastes, ask their advice, and genuinely pay attention to their passions and hobbies.
 He will understand you not spending every weekend together with his friends; what will hurt your relationship is if you blow-off his buddies as a bunch of boring nerds.

 And actually, if you’re having a gang of guys round, isn’t it better that they’re sweet, witty, D&D geeks rather than drunken, sweaty, chauvinist jocks?

 More than most men, nerds don’t respond to subtle hints.
 Eye contact and flirtatious gestures may be missed.
 Often they genuinely don’t read your body language.
 Or they do get the signal, but lack the confidence to follow through.
 But physically drag him away from his computer and he’ll soon forget about debugging his code, and prove to you that nerds really do make the best lovers.

 Find common ground